 Including tables in your presentation lets you present a lot of information in a compact space.
 In this lesson you'll add, revise and format tables.
 You'll also explore multiple ways to open a presentation.
 Then, you'll learn how to preserve different versions of your work by saving with new file names.

 This lesson covers two topics: proofreading and printing.
 You'll explore the Spelling, AutoCorrect, Thesaurus and Smart Lookup feature.
 You'll learn to print your presentation as slides, an outline, handouts and notes pages.
 This versatility really helps you connect with audience members!

 This lesson switches gears and works with images instead of text.
 You'll learn how to embellish your slides with media images, including online pictures, Icons, 3D models and photographs.
 You'll also learn how to download an image from a website and insert the image on a slide.

 This lesson includes instructions for using WordArt, Shapes, Icons, 3D Models and SmartArt Graphics.
-You'll learn how to transform text into colorful WordArt objects and add Icons and 3D Models.
+You'll then learn how to transform text into colorful WordArt objects and add Icons and 3D Models.
 You'll also practice drawing and filling shapes with color and special effects.
-You'll learn to group and edit the objects you create.
-And you'll add visual sophistication to your text with SmartArt Graphics.
+Finally, you'll learn to group and edit the objects you create and add visual sophistication to your text with SmartArt Graphics.

 In this lesson, you'll create a chart to illustrate statistical data.
 You'll explore chart components and learn how to add and edit specific chart elements.
 You'll discover how to change the look of your chart by using the options on the Chart Tools contextual tab and the chart formatting buttons.